UPPMAX/R-python-julia-matlab-HPC/docs/common/parallel.rst

 with `threads` in shared memory) have their own memory space.
 Then, if a process requires data from or should transfer data to another process, it can do that by using `send` and `receive` to transfer messages.
 A standard API for distributed computing is the Message Passing Interface (MPI).
-In general, MPI requires refactory of your code.
+In general, MPI requires refactoring of your code.

 .. tabs::